 Abacus Medicine Group’s journey to a strong Employer Brand

-Abacus Medicine, a leading player in the pharmaceutical industry, has built its reputation on enhancing access to essential medicines through parallel import and distribution within the European Union.
-Founded with the mission to bring greater competition to the Danish pharmaceutical market, Abacus Medicine has rapidly expanded across Europe.
 However, this rapid expansion brought challenges, prompting the need to redefine its identity and develop a strong, values-driven employer brand that truly reflects its core principles.
 Abacus Medicine Group recognized the importance of creating a workplace where employees are not only empowered but also play an active role in moving the industry forward.

 At the heart of the Abacus Medicine Group lies a clear and ambitious mission: to provide better access to better healthcare.
 Their dedicated team works tirelessly to deliver medicine to millions, primarily in Europe but with an expanding global footprint.
 Abacus Medicine Group is at the belief that when their people grow, the company grows.
 This philosophy has shaped a workplace culture where opportunities for career development, role expansion, and personal growth are abundant.
 The company fosters a friendly, inclusive, and supportive community where employees thrive, move one another, and make a direct impact on driving meaningful change.
-This unwavering commitment to improving healthcare accessibility has fueled their impressive growth, pushing the company’s revenue towards €1.5 billion.
-Yet, with this rapid expansion came the need for introspection and redefinition of who they were and what they aspired to become.

 Jacob Mittun